akarnokd/ThePlanetCrafterMods/README.md

 ## (UI) Show Player Tooltip Item Count

-When in an inventory or build screen, in the tooltip of an item, show the number of items of the same type in the player's backpack.
+When in an inventory or build screen, in the tooltip of an item, show the number of items of the same type in the player's backpack and how many such items can be crafted from the backpack if possible.

-Example: `Cobalt x 5`
+Example: `Cobalt x 5`, `Water Bottle x 5 < 10 >`.

 ### Configuration